chat.privacytools.io is privacytools.io's official Matrix homeserver.

 It's an issue with the XMPP bridge.

-/join [channel name] in any room.
+/join [room address] in any room.
 You can run this command from any server, not just ours!

-#general:privacytools.io: Main discussion channel.
+#general:privacytools.io: Main discussion room.
 All members of our homeserver will auto-join here.

 #guides:privacytools.io: Privacy Guides development work.

-If you're looking for more things to chat about, check out these channels too:
+If you're looking for more things to chat about, check out these rooms as well:

 #matrix:matrix.org: Discuss Matrix itself!